 I offer consultancy and training in making websites easy to use, well-written and effective.
 I’m particularly interested in creating designs that can be used by people with low digital skills, low literacy, or who have disabilities.

-There are free resources on my websites:
+There are free resources on my website:

 - An easy-to-learn process for creating effective web content: Editing that works

 and other topics in user research and design.

 I’m co-author of a textbook on usability: User interface design and evaluation by Debbie Stone, Caroline Jarrett, Mark Woodroffe and Shailey Minocha.

 - Jarrett, C. and Romano Bergstrom, J. (2014) “Forms and Surveys” in Eye tracking in user experience design edited by Romano Bergstrom, J and Schall, A. published by Morgan Kaufmann / Elsevier

 - Jarrett, C., Summers, K., and Redish, J. C. (2013) “Design to read: Designing for people who do not read easily” in Rhetorical Accessibility: At the Intersection of Technical Communication and Disability Studies, edited by Lisa Meloncon, Baywood Publishing Company Inc.

 - Stirling, V. L. and Jarrett, C. “Open University Case Study” in Tullis, T. and Albert, W. Measuring the User Experience: Collecting, Analyzing, and Presenting Usability Metrics, Morgan Kaufmann/Elsevier

 - Jarrett, C. (2012) “UX of Transactions”, in Usability in Government Systems, User Experience Design for Citizens and Public Servants, edited by Buie, E. and Murray, D. Morgan, Kaufmann/Elsevier

 Full list of my publications and presentations.